obradovic/gossip_girl/README.md

 Gossip Girl?
 ---------

-Cause she quite agreeably listens to everything you say.
-But then turns around and blabs to anyone who'll listen.
+Cause she'll quite agreeably listen to everything you tell her.
+But then she'll turn around and repeat it all to anyone who'll listen!

 Has nothing to do with the TV show, I swear.
 No, really.